 Purpose of the Research Study: The research is being conducted to test the efficacy of a visual masking procedure.
+You will view faces that are presented briefly on the computer and asked to say if the face pictured “disgust” or was “neutral.”

 Risks/Discomforts: There are no risks for participating in this study beyond those associated with normal computer use.